johan-gras/johan-gras.github.io/projects/motioncapture.md

 First, the acceleration signal is not continuous but discretized.
 Second, data are noisy in many ways due to the sensor imperfection.
-Therefore, positions that we could obtain would be horrible.
+Thus, positions calculated from this data would be inaccurate.
-Different techniques are applied to partially correct existing incertitudes.
+Different techniques are applied to partially correct existing incertitudes:

+- [Trapezoidal rule](https://en.wikipedia.org/wiki/Trapezoidal_rule) for integrals: reduce integration error on discrete values.
+- [Sensor calibration](https://learn.adafruit.com/calibrating-sensors/why-calibrate): reduce the measurement bias.
+- [Low pass filter](https://en.wikipedia.org/wiki/Low-pass_filter) onto the acceleration signal: help to reduce the mechanical and electrical noise of the accelerometer.
+- [Window](https://en.wikipedia.org/wiki/Window_function) filtering: ignore acceleration values near zero to annihilate noise during stationary periods.
+- Motion verification: force the estimated speed to zero if acceleration is null for long enough.

 ### Communication